 - Make sense of and apply current research

-To reach these goals, there are a few common class themes for those who are using a master’s degree to learn how to teach.
+To reach these goals, there are a few common themes to know if you are using a master’s degree to learn how to teach.

 Foundations of Teaching for Learning

-This class often cover the basics for effective entry into the classroom as a teacher.
-Some topics may touch on human growth and learning styles.
+Here, you will cover the basics for effective entry into the classroom as a teacher.
+Some topics you may touch on are human growth and learning styles.
 Other themes may relate to teaching and testing for a specific content area.
-One might also learn about the school system in general as well as ways to follow district goals.
+You could also learn about the school system in general.
+And, ways to follow district goals.

 Adolescent Development and Learning Needs

-This class may cover ways to teach adolescents from diverse backgrounds.
-Often this means looking a few themes and theories.
-Like social, cultural, racial, and gender issues.
-One might also discuss typical/atypical growth to better understand the age group.
+In this class, you may cover ways to teach adolescents from diverse backgrounds.
+Often this means you will look for a few themes and theories.
+These could be social, cultural, racial, and gender issues.
+Also, you might discuss typical and atypical growth to better understand the age group.